FPRI BMB Russia: Russia’s Ministry of Economy says the CBR is too conservative

 After Russia’s central bank (CBR) raised its key interest rate to 4.5% on March 19, metals tycoon Oleg Deripaska called the move an “attack on Russians’ incomes and companies’ profits.”

-Deripaska has long criticized the CBR’s conservative monetary policy.
+Deripaska has long criticised the CBR’s conservative monetary policy.
 But there’s now another prominent detractor from the CBR’s rate hike decision.
 Economy Minister Maxim Reshetnikov, who has been tasked with tackling food price inflation, told journalists last week that he didn’t agree with the CBR’s policy choice.
 According to Reshetnikov, the CBR is trying to combat inflation, which rose to 5.8% in mid-March, using monetary tools, but Russia’s current inflation problem is not monetary.
 That is, prices are not rising because there’s too much money floating around in the economy.
 Rather, the inflation stems from external factors like the continued growth of global agricultural prices.

 MinEk’s latest inflation bulletin claims that while annual food inflation grew from 7% in January to 7.7% in February, monetary inflation remains notably lower, rising from 4.1% to 5% in the same period (see chart below).
 Other tools are necessary to combat this type of non-monetary price growth, Reshetnikov explained.